newedgex/ani-manga-blocklist/README.md

 To make sure that the domains are sorted and unique.

 # Which list should I be using?
-I'd go with refined-blacklist.txt which is hand checked, and that's the one you should contribute as well.
-In cae you want to go big, you can also use the joined blacklist.
+refined-blacklist.txt - which is maintained and refined through AI and also manually checked